tihrasguinho/ets2_environments/README.md

  - Include mods in the selected homedir
  - List local mods in the selected homedir
  - List local profiles in the selected homedir
+ - Enable/Disable camera zero in the selected homedir.
  - Remove a selected homedir
  - Open the selected homedir in Windows Explorer
  - Set the application to minimize to the Windows tray when starting the game